Railways running special trains from Guwahati to help stranded passengers in Assam

 The officials said the railways is using social media like Facebook and Twitter to inform passengers about the special trains and also to appeal to people to not vandalise station property.
 Officers are also continuously monitoring the situation and senior officers are camping in control room to supervise.

-Several parts of the Northeast India have witnessed violent protests over the past few days against the Citizenship Amendment Act, which expedites citizenship applications from non-Muslim religious minorities from Pakistan, Afghanistan and Bangladesh.
+Several parts of the northeast India have witnessed violent protests over the past few days against the Citizenship Amendment Act, which expedites citizenship applications from religious minorities from Pakistan, Afghanistan and Bangladesh, but not Muslims.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)